ropensci/fingertipsR/cran-comments.md

 This package allows users to pull data from an API into their R environment.
-This resubmission is because the structure of the data in the API has changed, so some of the code needed modification to reflect this change.
+This is a resubmission due to additional functionality, improved documentation, and a successful application to rOpenSci.

 ## Test

-* local OS X install, R 3.4.1
+* local OS X install, R 3.4.3
-* used Travis to check on Linux (05/10/2017)
+* used Travis to check on Linux (2/2/2018)

 ## R CMD check results

-There were no WARNINGs or ERRORs.
+There were no WARNINGs, NOTEs or ERRORs.

 ## Downstream dependencies